Subject Leader: Mr Laithwaite

 We aim for our Religious Education teaching to engage with children’s everyday experience.
 In each lesson, we present opportunities for children to both learn about and to learn from religion.
 The curriculum supports learning in a variety of ways; we teach using a variety of styles and strategies incorporating elements of reflection, art, drama, music, stories, videos, discussion and interviews.
 RE is planned so children are prompted to think, question, explore, experience, reflect, wonder and value.
 We also make explicit links between RE learning and the school values and to other aspects of the curriculum, such as through English or art.

 Throughout the school, there are many opportunities for children to develop spiritually, morally, socially and culturally through Collective Worship.
-We attend our local church each month and provide opportunities for children to explore worship in different settings and through different faiths, such as when visiting York Minster as part of our residential trips, or visiting the Samye Ling Temple to learn about Buddhist worship.
+We attend our local church each month and provide opportunities for children to explore worship in different settings and through different faiths.
+Recent examples include visiting York Minster as part of our residential trips, visiting the Samye Ling Temple to learn about Buddhist worship and welcoming the Muslim Learning Centre into our school for an Islam workshop.

 By the end of Key Stage 2, children will be able to describe and make connections between different features of the religions and worldviews they study and discover more about celebrations, worship, pilgrimages and the rituals which mark important points in life.
 They will describe and understand links between stories and other aspects of religious communities and respond thoughtfully to a range of sources of wisdom and to beliefs and teachings that arise from them.
 Children will explore and describe a range of beliefs, symbols and actions so that they can understand different ways of life and ways of expressing meaning.
 They will observe and understand varied examples of religions and worldviews and understand the challenges and the value of commitment to a community of faith or belief.
 Children will consider the similarities and differences between different religions and worldviews and discuss and present their own and others’ views on challenging questions about belonging, meaning, purpose and truth, applying ideas of their own thoughtfully through different forms.
 They will find out about and respond thoughtfully, with ideas, to examples of co-operation between different communities and ethical questions of what is wrong and right and what is just and fair.